-#admissionchat episode 4 welcomes Kila McCann, dean of admission and financial aid at The Bolles School in Jacksonville, Florida, and Lisa Pelrine, director of enrollment management at Chapel Hill-Chauncy Hall in Waltham, Massachusetts, to discuss what they look for in candidates during private school admissions interviews.
+#admissionchat episode 4 welcomes Kila McCann, dean of admission and financial aid at The Bolles School in Jacksonville, Florida, and Lisa Pelrine, the former director of enrollment management at Chapel Hill-Chauncy Hall in Waltham, Massachusetts, to discuss what they look for in candidates during private school admissions interviews.
 The questions asked include:

 Daren Worcester: Welcome to #admissionchat.
 Let's talk about interviewing.

 Daren Worcester: Hey there, I'm Daren Worcester, and in this discussion, I'm happy to be joined by Kila McCann, the dean of admission and financial aid at The Bolles School in Jacksonville, Florida, as well as Lisa Pelrine, the director of enrollment management at Chapel Hill-Chauncy Hall in Waltham, Massachusetts.
 Kila and Lisa, welcome to #admissionchat.

 Lisa Pelrine: Hi, Daren.
 Thanks for having us.